 Vacant apartments or homes are a major fact of life in St. Joseph City Center.
 The current real estate vacancy rate here is 32.5%.
 This is higher than the rate of vacancies in 96.3% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The St. Joseph City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the St. Joseph City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 78.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Of particular note, 8.1% of the people in the City Center neighborhood currently reside in a correction facility, held due to punishment for a crime.

-In addition, the St. Joseph City Center neighborhood stands out for having an average per capita income lower than 96.4% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the St. Joseph City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.4% of the neighborhoods in America.

 Despite all of the residential real estate here in the St. Joseph City Center neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 32.5%, which is higher than 96.3% of all U.S. neighborhoods.